-The timing of the test will depend on why the health provider is recommending it.
+The timing of the test will depend on why the health provider recommends it.

 Second-trimester ultrasounds (also called standard or "level 2" ultrasounds) usually are done between 18–20 weeks to examine the fetal anatomy and to confirm normal development.
 This test can often show the gender of the fetus (as long as the fetus is "cooperating" and in the right position).
 If you want your baby's gender to be a surprise, make sure to tell the doctor or technician at the start of this test.

-Third-trimester ultrasounds can examine the placenta and the position of the fetus.
+Third-trimester ultrasounds can examine the growth of the baby, the level of amniotic fluid, the position of the placenta, and the position of the fetus.
 Sometimes an ultrasound is part of a test called a biophysical profile (BPP) to see whether the fetus is getting enough oxygen.
 The BPP examines the baby's breathing, movement, amount of amniotic fluid, tone, and heart rate response.

 When Are the Results Available?

-Although the technician can see the images immediately, a full evaluation may take up to 1 week if a doctor or specialist is not on site during the exam.
+The technician can see the images right away, but a full evaluation may take up to 1 week if a doctor or specialist is not on site during the exam.

 Depending on where you have the ultrasound done, the technician may be able to tell you that day if everything looks OK.
-However, most radiology centers or health care providers prefer that technicians not comment until a specialist has taken a look — even when everything is OK.
+But most radiology centers or health care providers prefer that technicians not comment until a specialist takes a look, even when everything is fine.